Fred Krahe: Varley-Burton Car Gang corruption allegations

 John Laurence, a New South Wales Crown Prosecutor, launched an independent inquiry into the allegations in 1979.
 Laurence concluded that New South Wales policemen had funded and protected the operation.
 He named Fred Krahe and Cyril Roy Edwards in the report.
 The New South Wales Premier Neville Wran ordered a further inquiry.
 That inquiry recommended no charges be made.

 Cyril Roy Edwards was murdered in 1986, on Tamarama Beach with a bullet to the head.
 He was under investigation for drug corruption at the time.

 In August 1987, Reg Varley killed himself.
-He left behind a note stating: "I only hope that one day the truth comes to light about the people involved in the conspiracy to frame me."
-It should be pointed out that the judge in his 1971 trial was quite willing to accept the involvement of Krahe and others in the car thefts and murder, but not Varley's innocence.
+He left behind a note stating: "I only hope that one day the truth comes to light about the people involved in the conspiracy to frame me," after the judge in his 1971 trial was quite willing to accept the involvement of Krahe and others in the car thefts and murder, but not Varley's innocence.

 Allegations of involvement in the Juanita Nielsen and Donald Mackay disappearances

 It is alleged that Krahe became a criminal for hire after leaving the police force.
 Investigative journalists David Hickie and Tony Reeves name Krahe as the ringleader/organiser of a gang of "heavies" employed by developer Frank Theeman, who intimidated residents and assaulted protestors during the campaign against Theeman's high-rise development in Victoria Street, Kings Cross in the early 1970s.
 In that context, there have been repeated allegations that he was involved in the 1975 disappearance and presumed murder of anti-development campaigner Juanita Nielsen.

 There have also been allegations that Krahe was involved in the disappearance and presumed murder of Griffith, New South Wales anti-drugs campaigner Donald Mackay, in 1977, although the allegation about the Mackay killing was made by notorious Melbourne criminal James Frederick Bazley.
 Bazley is himself widely believed to have been paid to kill Mackay by infamous Griffith Mafia figure and drug dealer Robert Trimbole.
 Author John Jiggens claims Fred Krahe was responsible for dispensing, through his Fairfax Media newspaper connections, the rumour that Mackay had not been murdered, but instead ran away with a woman who was not his wife.
 Jiggens is also a strong proponent of the theory that Krahe murdered Mackay with Keith Kelly, and that Bazley was a patsy.